VP of Student Success

 Academic & Administrative Prerequisites

-• Systems Proficiency: Advanced expertise in student information systems (SIS) such as Banner, Workday Student, or Slate.
+• Systems Proficiency: Advanced expertise in enterprise student information systems (SIS) such as Banner, Workday Student, or Slate.

 Total Rewards & Institutional Benefits